luiswirth/bsc-thesis/src/matter/mesh.typ

 Of course not all possible length assignment are valid.
 They need to fulfill certain critieria that evolve around the possibility of realizing these edge lengths as a real euclidean simplex.
-These are so called *Realizability Conditions*.
+These are so called *Realizability Conditions* @distgeo.
 Only edge lengths for which a coordinate simplex exists that actually produces these edge lengths are valid.